As the economy recovers, the growing trend toward premiumization will boost revenue growth.

 IBISWorld industry Report Key Topics

-Firms in the Global Candy & Chocolate Manufacturing industry purchase and process sugar, cocoa, cornstarch, nuts, fruits, emulsifiers and flavorings as inputs for chocolate and confectionary production.
-Final products include chocolates, chewing gum, hard candies, marshmallows, toffee, gummies among others, which are then sold to downstream wholesalers and retailers.
+Firms in the Global Candy and Chocolate Manufacturing industry purchase and process sugar, cocoa, cornstarch, nuts, fruits, emulsifiers and flavorings as inputs for chocolate and confectionery production.
+Final products include chocolates, chewing gum, hard candies, marshmallows and toffee, which are then sold to downstream wholesalers and retailers.

 Key External Drivers